 ACCESS & LOCATION:

 The resort is accessed via just over an hour’s road transfer from Zanzibar’s international airport, Abeid Amani Karume.
-Most travellers fly to the island from Dar es Salaam, which takes approximately 30 minutes.
+Most travelers fly to the island from Dar es Salaam, which takes approximately 30 minutes.
 Baraza occupies a gorgeous stretch of white sands along the east coast’s world-renowned Michamvi Peninsula.
 This beach, Bwejuu Paje, has been included in Condé Nast’s Top 30 Beaches Worldwide!

-Many of the communal spaces at Baraza also favour gold as the base colour.
+Many of the communal spaces at Baraza also favor gold as the base color.
 The resort has a great range of lounges, restaurants, and bars.
 Breakfast is enjoyed at Livingstone Terrace, an open-air eatery serving breakfast every day and dinner on a few weeknights.
-Ocean Lounge is the place to go for light lunches, featuring Pizza of the Day and some speciality salads.
+Ocean Lounge is the place to go for light lunches, featuring Pizza of the Day and some specialty salads.
 The Sultan’s Dining Room offers delicious dinners, inspired by a number of cuisines – local, Arabic, Indian, Persian, and Swahili.
+Please note during dinner settings, gentlemen are required to dress in long trousers.
 And Dhahabu Bar & Lounge is the location for pre- and post-dinner drinks, including adventurous cocktails!